modiniayyagari/usenix2026_opensci_gridprint/README.md

 * A **sensed trace** captured from the experimental FPGA board using the PicoScope 3206D, which can be either an ambient EM signal or an on-board power trace.

 ### 2. Pre-processing
-Both input traces are converted to the .wav format and downsampled to a **1050 Hz sample rate**.
+Both input traces are downsampled to a **1050 Hz sample rate**.
 This step focuses the analysis on the relevant frequency band (0-500 Hz) while reducing computational overhead.

 ### 3. Spectrogram Generation
 The Short-Time Fourier Transform (STFT) is applied to both pre-processed traces to generate high-resolution **spectrograms**, which visualize the harmonic content of the signals over time.